Skip to content

 Eymet (5 minutes), Dordogne

-Château Lacanaud in Nouvelle-Aquitaine near Eymet sits in the Bergerac wine country with strong access to the regional Bordeaux + Bergerac kitchen networks.
-The rural-context style is Dordogne-river-valley landscape with quieter market-town character; the surrounding villages (Eymet, Bergerac) carry their own weekly markets, truffle culture, and regional cuisine ecosystem.
-Sleeps up to twenty-three on-site across restored bedrooms suited to wedding-party-only occupancy; broader guest list routes to nearby Dordogne village partner accommodation.
-Verified operational data publication including date availability, with open-vendor catering flexibility for couples bringing their own caterer brief.
+Château Lacanaud in Nouvelle-Aquitaine near Eymet sits in the Bergerac wine country with strong access to the regional Bordeaux and Bergerac kitchen networks.
+The setting is Dordogne-river-valley landscape with a quieter market-town character; the surrounding villages (Eymet, Bergerac) carry their own weekly markets, truffle culture, and regional cuisine.
+Sleeps up to twenty-three on-site across restored bedrooms suited to wedding-party-only occupancy; a broader guest list routes to nearby Dordogne village partner accommodation.
+Couples can bring their own caterer, and current availability is shared directly.

 Why We Love It